Anas TanveerDubai Web Problem Solver

 Which platform is better for SEO?

-WordPress is strong for content SEO, but Laravel can also be SEO-friendly when metadata, schema, sitemap, headings, content and performance are implemented properly.
+WordPress is strong for content SEO out of the box.
+Laravel can also be fully SEO-friendly when metadata, schema markup, sitemap, headings, clean URLs and page speed are implemented by the developer.
+The SEO result depends more on the build quality than the platform.

 Which is better for a business dashboard?